Category Archives: Alaska

 Snowshoe Express – Wood

 We’ve had a long winter, and we have very deep snow.
-In addition, in working from home for many hours each week we’ve burned more wood than we normally to.
+In addition, in working from home for many hours each week we’ve burned more wood than we normally do.
 So we’ve run out of the best of it.
 The wood shed is empty, and next year’s stash was buried under mountains of snow.
 Fortunately, I covered some split stuff that was piled outside the shed with a tarp, and I was able to crawl in under a snow cave and pull some of that out.
 Our heated garage dries this wood out in a couple weeks, so as long as I plan ahead, we’re good.

 Continue reading